BPro2410/poisson_topicmodels/docs/intro/user_guide.rst

 User Guide
 ==========

-This guide provides a gentle introduction to the functionality of ``PyPF``.
-PyPF is desined as an easy-to-use Python library for a general audience of practitions that are interested in applying text mining techniques to their own text analysis tasks.
+This guide provides a gentle introduction to the functionality of ``topicmodels``. topicmodels is designed as an easy-to-use Python library for a general audience of practitioners that are interested in applying text mining techniques to their own text analysis tasks.
-The workflow for all text mining tasks with PyPF can be divided in three steps:
+The workflow for all text mining tasks with topicmodels can be divided in three steps:

 + model initialization,
 + model training and
 + model evaluation.

-PyPF requires to prespecify the model input by the user.
-This way, we believe that user can pre-process their data with no limits to get the best results.
+topicmodels requires you to prespecify the model input.
+This way, users can pre-process their data with no limits to get the best results.

 Prerequisites
 ----------------